Articles | Volume 13, issue 12

 Short summary

 There were two unusual blooms in Scottish waters in summer 2021.
 Both turned the sea a turquoise colour visible from space, typical of coccolithophore blooms.
 We use reanalysis and satellite data to examine the environment that led to these blooms.
-We suggest unusual weather was responsible in both cases.
+We suggest unusual weather was a contributory factor in both cases.

 Ricardo González-Gil, Neil S. Banas, Eileen Bresnan, and Michael R. Heath